Apahima/Adv_MRI_SEG/README.md

 <a href="https://wiki.cancerimagingarchive.net/display/Public/I+SPY-1+DCE+MRI+Data+Sharing+DICOM+Dictionary" target="_blank">`https://wiki.cancerimagingarchive.net/display/Public/I+SPY-1+DCE+MRI+Data+Sharing+DICOM+Dictionary`</a>

 ### Data Pre-Processing:
 Since the segmentation layers are full scan with tumor responds to neoadjuvant treatment there are some scans w\o actual responds to treatment, i.e. w\o segmentation.
-In additional, since the responds is non-uniform along the tumor, the scan has noise and holes that the pre-processing phase should deal with.
+In additional, since the responds is non-uniform along the tumor, the scan has noise and background problems that needs pre-processing attention.
 The preprocessing tool include scans dynamic range exclusion and morphological operations.
 The dynamic range is Max. & Min. for the entire series.
 The morphological operation that used to eliminate noise and get reasonable segmentation is OPEN with binary threshold of about 10%.
 All that is for reducing image noise and close segmentation areas - we assume the tumor have continuity.
-After the preprocess the segmentation layer were ready for training model.
+After the preprocess, the segmentation layer is ready for training.
 Pre-Processing show below:

 ![PreProcessingExample](Img/PreProcessing1.png)